 Wistaston Church Lane Academy is a member of The Learning For Life Partnership, a local multi-academy trust.
 As part of this trust, the school retains its local governing body which focuses on the needs of the children, the staff, the school and its community.
 This local governing body (called the Local Advisory Board) operates under the scheme of delegated authority set by The Learning For Life Partnership.

-On this part of the website you can find up-to-date details of our Local Advisory Board including terms of office, terms of reference and minutes of meetings.
+On this part of the website you can find up-to-date details of our Local Advisory Board including terms of office and minutes of meetings.

 The constitution of our Local Advisory Board is as follows:

-Wistaston Church Lane Academy Governors (Local Advisory Board):
+Wistaston Church Lane Academy Local Advisory Board Members

 |Mr James Bancroft||13/2/2017||-||Ex-Officio (Principal)||

-Attendance at Local Governing Body Meetings 2018 to 2019
+Attendance at Local Advisory Board Meetings 2019 to 2020

 |Name||Meetings attended||Out of a possible...|